 Why Patients Choose Multi-Tooth Dental Implants Over Traditional Removable Prostheses

 Whether you are missing several teeth or all your teeth, you may be a good candidate for an implant-supported full denture or bridge.
 Today, technological advancements in the world of prosthodontics has made it possible to replace an entire arch of teeth using just four dental implants.
-Replacing your missing teeth with multi-tooth dental implants instead of a traditional unsecured removable prosthesis prevents jawbone deterioration in the areas where your implants are placed.
+Replacing your missing teeth with multi-tooth dental implants instead of a traditional unsecured removable prosthesis prevents jawbone deterioration in the areas where your implants are placed using as few as 4 dental implants.

 What Is A Bone Graft?

 Once the root of your tooth is no longer housed inside your jawbone, the stimulation necessary to keep it healthy stops.
 This lack of stimulation leads to your body reabsorbing the bone.
-However, if, due to resorption, your jawbone is too soft or not thick enough to securely hold a dental implant, your surgeon can use a bone graft to strengthen it.
+However, if, due to resorption, your jawbone is too soft or not thick enough to securely hold a dental implant, Dr. Ward can use a bone graft to strengthen it.

 After your bone graft procedure, you will need to wait for the bone to strengthen before you have your implant surgery.
 This strengthening process can take anywhere from four to six months.